-- Health planning is used across the globe, though the goals, processes, and outputs vary significantly. - In government-run health care systems, health planning can help inform budgeting, facility planning, and resource allocation decisions. - In market-based systems, health planning can help address market failures, such as misaligned payment incentives and information asymmetry, that result in misalignment of need and supply - US states were required to engage in health planning in the 1960s-80s under the Comprehensive Health Planning law of 1966 and the National Health Planning and Resources Development Act (NHPRDA) of 1975, but much of the federal funding was cut in 1983 and the NHPRDA was repealed in 1986. - States are often challenged to create formal state health plans focused on health care resource distribution, due in part to the staff and resource intensity of health planning, limited tools to effectuate the goals of a state health plan without other regulatory tools or changes to underlying financial incentives, and the practical challenge of influencing the behavior of large provider systems.
+- Health planning is used across the globe, though the goals, processes, and outputs vary significantly. - In government-run health care systems, health planning can help inform budgeting, facility planning, and resource allocation decisions. - In market-based systems, health planning can help address market failures, such as misaligned payment incentives and information asymmetry, that result in misalignment of need and supply - US states were required to engage in health planning in the 1960s-80s under the Comprehensive Health Planning law of 1966 and the National Health Planning and Resources Development Act (NHPRDA) of 1974, but much of the federal funding was cut in 1983 and the NHPRDA was repealed in 1986. - States that engage in health care resource distribution planning may face challenges related to the staff and resource intensity of health planning, a lack of enforcement tools to effectuate the goals of a state health plan, and the practical challenge of influencing the behavior of large provider systems.